PsychNeuro/ed1/book/glossary.md

 #### self-model
 is an internal model of the self, potentially constructed via +predictive-learning where you learn by trying to predict your own actions in response to different situations.
 Various phenomena reflect the attempt to maintain a consistent model of the self, such as +cognitive-dissonance.

+#### self-organizing
+means that the system organizes itself, as opposed to requiring some kind of external configuration process.
+In the case of the brain, this is typically used to describe the way that learning mechanisms shape the +synapses in response to experience to produce a more capable organism, without requiring extensive external instructions or training signals.

 #### sensation
 refers to the raw signals produced by the primary +receptors, as contrasted with +perception which refers to the deeper, interpretive processing of sensory information.
 We are not aware of raw sensation.